Terminating a Residential Lease (WA)

 What happens after terminating a residential lease?

-Lastly, there are occasions when tenants still refuse to vacate the property even after the landlord obtains an order from the court.
-If this occurs, the landlord will need to apply for a Property Seizure and Delivery Order (PSDO) and organise a bailiff and locksmith to facilitate the PSDO.
+Occasionally, a tenant may refuse to vacate a property even after the landlord has obtained a court order.
+In this situation, the landlord will need to apply for a Property Seizure and Delivery Order (PSDO) and organise a bailiff and locksmith to facilitate the PSDO.
 It is recommended that independent legal advice is obtained to ensure that all of the necessary personnel are appointed, and steps taken.

 What if the tenant still owes me rent or I have to fix damages they have caused?